ovh/docs/pages/web/emails-pro/how_to_configure_outlook_android/guide.en-ie.md

 > [!warning]
 >
-> Get the **correct name** of the Email Pro server where the email address you want to configure is located.
+> Make sure to retrieve the **correct name** of the Email Pro server where the email address you want to configure is located.
 It may vary depending on the duration of your Email Pro solution (pro1.mail.ovh.net, pro2.mail.ovh.net, etc.).
 >

 In the `Email accounts`{.action} tab of your *Email Pro* platform, a table will be displayed with your Email Pro address(es).